VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: : Our Proposed VideoLLM

 \subsection{Model Structure}

 We propose \modelname, a model trained following the video-text duet interaction format, which can thus autonomously decide at what position in the video to generate what response.
-Like almost all existing VideoLLMs, \modelname consists of three components: 1) a visual encoder that encodes sampled frames from the video to visual feature, 2) a projector that transforms the encoded visual feature to a list of visual tokens that is aligned into the LLM textual embedding space, and 3) a transformer-decoder-based LLM that takes both textual and visual tokens as input and uses its language modeling head to predict the next token.
-Note that we simply use a linear layer instead of video-level or sliding-window Qformers \cite{Li2023MVBenchAC,Ren2023TimeChatAT} as the projector, as in the video-text duet interaction format each frame is added to LLM input sequence independently.
+Like almost all existing VideoLLMs, \modelname consists of three components: 1) a visual encoder that encodes sampled frames from the video to visual feature, 2) a linear projector that transforms the encoded visual feature to a list of visual tokens that is aligned into the LLM textual embedding space, and 3) a transformer-decoder-based LLM that takes both textual and visual tokens as input and uses its language modeling head to predict the next token.